taverntesting/tavern/docs/source/debugging.md

 [dictConfig](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig)
 from the Python logging library.
 It can also be useful to use [colorlog](https://pypi.org/project/colorlog/) to colourize the output so it's easier to see the different log levels.
-An example logging configuration
+An example logging configuration (note that this requires the `colorlog` package to be installed):

 ```yaml
 # log_spec.yaml